Oslandia/py3dtiles/_sources/cli.rst.txt

 info
 ~~~~

-Here is an example on how to retrieve basic information about a tile, in this
+Here is an example on how to retrieve basic information about a tile binary content, in this
 case *pointCloudRGB.pnts*:

 .. code-block:: shell